E-commerce

 April 8, 2026

-In e-commerce, we constantly talk about the conversion rate, but this term actually covers several closely related metrics: online conversion rate, cart conversion rate, transaction conversion rate, and even high conversion rate.
+In e-commerce, we constantly talk about conversion rate, but this term actually covers several closely related metrics: online conversion rate, cart conversion rate, transaction conversion rate, and even high conversion rate.
 The problem is that these expressions are sometimes used as if they meant exactly the same thing.
-The result: confusing dashboards, misleading comparisons, and decisions made based on misinterpreted figures.
+The result: confusing dashboards, misleading comparisons, and decisions made based on misunderstood numbers.

-This guide has a simple objective: to bring order back.
+This guide has a simple goal: to bring order to things.
 We will define the main terms, explain how they are calculated, show what they really tell us, and above all avoid false shortcuts.
 A good overall rate does not necessarily mean that the cart converts well.
-A low transaction rate does not always mean the offer is poor.
-And a “high” conversion rate makes no sense if it is not placed in the context of traffic, price, margin, and market.
+A low transaction rate does not always mean that the offer is bad.
+And a “high” conversion rate makes no sense unless it is put back into the context of traffic, price, margin, and market.

-If your team uses these terms as synonyms, this article will help you regain a common foundation before optimizing anything.
+If your team uses these terms as synonyms, this article will help you establish a common baseline before optimizing anything.

 Summary